 Pitalito, Huila, Colombia

-Wonderfully sweet & clean, look for notes of cherry jam, molasses & prunes.
-Comforting milk chocolate leads to a finish reminding us of candied walnuts.
+Wonderfully sweet & clean, look for notes of brown sugar & gentle orange.
+Comforting milk chocolate leads to a finish reminding us of candied almonds.